Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 from collections.abc import Iterator

-from ._types import _TNestedReferences
+from ._types import _T, _TNestedReferences

 _MembersMapping = MappingProxyType[str, Trait]